4 Chapter 4 – Preliminary Orbit Determination

 Figure 8: Examples of an Oblate (left) and Prolate (right) Ellipsoids (Source: MATH.net, 2021).

 The ellipsoid on the left is an oblate spheroid; the one on the right is a prolate spheroid.
-The earth takes the shape of an oblate spheroid due to the rotation of the earth, which causes the earth to swell more at the equator than at the poles.
-When the earth rotates, there is a strong outward force on earth matter that is near the equator.
-This means the radius of the earth at the equator is approximately 6,378.145 km, while the distance from the center of the earth to the poles is slightly less, at about 6,356.785 km.
-The earth’s eccentricity is 0.08182.
-This results in the geometry in the figure below.
+The Earth takes the shape of an oblate spheroid due to the rotation of the Earth, which causes the Earth to swell more at the equator than at the poles.
+When the Earth rotates, there is a strong outward force on Earth matter that is near the equator.
+This means the radius of the Earth at the equator is approximately 6,378.145 km, while the distance from the center of the Earth to the poles is slightly less, at about 6,356.785 km.
+The Earth’s eccentricity is 0.08182.
+This results in the geometry in Figure 9 below.

 The figure depicts geographic coordinates expressed as geodetic latitude and longitude, referencing a specific ellipsoid with a defined shape and size.
 Geodetic latitude and longitude differ slightly from geocentric coordinates.
 In the illustration, the exaggerated difference between the equatorial and polar axes is shown in the right figure.
 This emphasizes the deviation from a perfect sphere and highlights the ellipsoidal nature of the Earth's shape.
 The coordinates are crucial for accurate location representation on the Earth's surface.